amd/ryzen-ai-documentation/docs/getstartex.rst

      - Convert the model to the IPU-deployable model by performing Post-Training Quantization flow using VitisAI ONNX Quantization.
    * - Deployment
      - ``predict.py``
      -  Run the Quantized model using the ONNX Runtime code.
-We demonstrate running the model on both CPU and IPU.
+Running the model on both CPU and IPU is demonstrated.

 |